MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/customer-journey-tiles-reference.md

 ### Activity

 An *activity* is a record of a planned or completed real-world activity, such as an appointment, task, or phone call, that relates to some other record in [!INCLUDE[pn-microsoftcrm](../includes/pn-dynamics-365.md)].
 Most forms in [!INCLUDE[pn-microsoftcrm](../includes/pn-dynamics-365.md)] include an activity wall that shows all the activities that various users planned or completed in relation to that record, such as phone conversations with a specific contact, or meetings related to planning a particular event.
-Records for planned activities can function as a to-do list for the users they are assigned to, and records for completed acStivities can contain details about what happened or what the outcome was.
+Records for planned activities can function as a to-do list for the users they are assigned to, and records for completed activities can contain details about what happened or what the outcome was.

 Activity tiles are stand-alone, so they never have any parent or child tiles.

-When a contact enters an activity tile, the tile generates a new [!INCLUDE[pn-microsoftcrm](../includes/pn-dynamics-365.md)] activity related to that contact, and then the contact proceeds immediately to the next step in their customer journey.
+When a contact enters an activity tile, the tile generates a new [!INCLUDE[pn-microsoftcrm](../includes/pn-dynamics-365.md)] activity related to that contact (or the company the contact works for), and then the contact proceeds immediately to the next step in their customer journey.

 Activity tiles provide the following settings in the **Properties** pane while selected: